 With adjuvant chemotherapy, the treatment is given once all visible traces of cancer have been eliminated via the other treatment methods.
 This method is known to lower the chances of recurrence and to remove any cells that were missed in surgery or radiation therapy.

 Chemotherapy for mesothelioma is administered in a cyclical format.
-While the exact schedule can vary by case, a common approach is to begin with three to four treatments spaced three weeks apart on average.
+While the exact schedule can vary by case, a common approach is to begin with 3-4 treatments spaced 3 weeks apart on average.
 The treatments are spaced this way to allow for recovery time.

 During the treatments, patients are supervised by a chemotherapy nurse and may have to undergo additional blood tests to make sure the treatments are as effective as possible.
 Each treatment can last as little as half an hour, but some may take several hours.

 Once a round of treatments ends, patients will have follow up appointments with their doctor.
-At this point in time, the doctor will assess the effectiveness and success of the treatment and determine whether further treatments are necessary.
+At this point, the doctor will assess the effectiveness and success of the treatment and determine whether further treatments are necessary.
 This is also an optimal time for the patient to have questions answered.

 Chemotherapy can be administered differently in terms of scheduling and method (intravenous vs. pill form).
-However, it can also be vary in how it is given in relation to other forms of treatment during multimodal therapy — specifically, whether it is given before or after surgery.
+However, it can also vary in how it’s given in relation to other forms of treatment during multimodal therapy—specifically, whether it is given before or after surgery.

 Adjuvant chemotherapy describes when chemotherapy is given to a patient after surgery.
 The objective of adjuvant chemotherapy is to kill any remaining mesothelioma cells after surgery is done.
 It can also prevent or delay the return of the mesothelioma later on.